FrancescoSaverioZuppichini/DropBlock/README.md

-As you can see, we sucessuflly zero out continuous regions and not only individual unit.
+We successfully zero out continuous regions and not only individual units.

 By the way, `DropBlock` is equal to `Dropout` when `block_size = 1` and to `Dropout2d`(aka SpatialDropout) when `block_size` is the full feature map.